sabinpark/ECE382_Lab6/README.md

 I countered this problem by creating some case-switch statements with predefined and precallibrated delay values for a couple of important degree rotations.
 Specifically, I wanted my robot to be able to rotate 360, 180, 90, 45, and 15 degrees.
 I ended the case-switch statement with the original implementation of the function, which allows the user to input any value (other than the predefined ones mentioned above) and have the robot turn appropriately.
 I realized that this last part was not going to be too accurate, but I decided that there was no immediate downside of including this little bit of code.
 On the contrary, I could use this for various purposes such as having my robot rotate for a very long duration of time (but not infinitely) before stopping.

+In the end, my robot successfully achieved the required functionality.

 ### A Functionality

+A functionality required me to control my robot using an IR remote controller.
+At a minimum, I needed to make the robot move forward, backward, turn right, and turn left.
+I decided to use the same controller from the last lab especially since I already had the IR codes for the various buttons I would be using to control the robot.
+I used the APEX remote #8.

+All I had to do for the A functionality was to copy and paste my code from the previous lab.
+I retrived code for initiating the MSP430 and the code for the interrupts.

+I hooked up the IR sensor just like in the previous lab as well.

+[INSERT SCHEMATIC OF IR SENSOR]

+With the proper connections and coding, I built the code and ran the debugger.
+As expected, the robot read in the IR packets and moved corresponding to the the remote controller input.
+However, I did have a slight problem with the consistency of responses.
+Only about 1 out of 10 button inputs seemed to be reading correctly.
+Trying two different things, I was eventually able to solve this problem (for details please go to the debugging section).

 ## Debugging
 ### Required Functionality (debugging)